 Some devices also stop the tongue from falling back over your windpipe.
 Your dentist will fit these special appliances to meet your individual condition.

-If you experience a dental emergency, be sure to call our practice as soon as possible.
+If you experience a dental emergency in Kent, WA, be sure to call our practice as soon as possible.
 If you need immediate attention after hours, call our emergency phone number and our on-call staff member will help you.
 If you are unable to reach our office during an emergency, dial 911.

 Laser therapy in dentistry provides patients with a more comfortable dental treatment experience.
 Using laser dentistry, your dentist is able to deliver a precise treatment that is more comfortable, quicker, and provides more stunning results.